jon-jacky/Piety/samples/README.md

 Piety scheduler with a loop that gets input using a blocking read (usually *raw_input*), then passes it to the handler.
-(The *main* function cannot be a Piety handler because it blocks waiting for input, and does not exit quickly --- it takes over the Python session.)
+(The *main* function cannot be a Piety handler because it blocks waiting for input, and does not exit quickly --- it takes over the Python session until the application exits.)

 To run these applications with the Piety scheduler, use commands in *Piety/scripts*.